bandirevanth/mastering-ai/README.md

 In Mac OS, the installer handles the path details.
 To invoke the Python interpreter from any particular directory, you must add the Python directory to your path.

 ### Setting Path at Unix/Linux
-To add the Python directory to the past for a particular session in Unix:
+To add the Python directory to the path for a particular session in Unix:

 * In the csh shell